Robert Bolling

-Colonel Robert Bolling (December 26, 1646July 17, 1709) was an English-born merchant, planter, politician and military officer.
+Robert Bolling (December 26, 1646 – July 17, 1709) was an English-born merchant, planter and politician.
+He was the founder of the Bolling family of Virginia, one of the First Families of Virginia, with at least fifteen descendants (including two of his sons) serving in the Virginia General Assembly as well as holding local offices, as did he.

 Early life

-Robert Bolling was the son of John Bolling (b.
+Robert Bolling was born at Tower Street, All Hallows, Barking Parish, in London on December 26, 1646, the son of John Bolling (b.
 1615) and Mary Carie (née Clarke) Bolling.
 He was named after his grandfather Robert Bolling; his grandmother was Anne Clarke.
-He was born at Tower Street, All Hallows, Barking Parish, in London on December 26, 1646.
 His father John, was one of the Bollings of Bolling Hall, near Bradford, England.
 Robert's ancestry could be traced to Robert Bolling, Esquire, who died in 1485 and was buried in the family vault in the church of Bradford.